-.
 All reimbursement requests will be reviewed by either the Fiscal Programs Manager or the Grants Coordinator.
 The applicable fiscal reviewer will review the requests for accuracy, including:

-• Review Coversheet:

-- Ensure all proper signatures are present from the grantee/school - Ensure reimbursement dates on cover sheet align to intended window of expenses and period of availability

-- Signatures do not predate expense window - Review Workbook: (Submit in PDF & Excel versions) - o Ensure the budget represents the current approved version - Ensure all expense lines are in account code lines that have a budget present and available - Ensure expenses include in the workbook are aligned with the budgeted description - o Ensure all formulas across request template have not broken - Ensure total on workbook matches total on coversheet
+- Review Coversheet: - Ensure all proper signatures are present from the grantee/school - Ensure reimbursement dates on cover sheet align to intended window of expenses and period of availability - Signatures do not predate expense window - Review Workbook: (Submit in PDF & Excel versions) - o Ensure the budget represents the current approved version - Ensure all expense lines are in account code lines that have a budget present and available - Ensure expenses include in the workbook are aligned with the budgeted description - Ensure all formulas across request template have not broken - o Ensure total on workbook matches total on coversheet

-Ensure that required documentation for applicable expenses are provided.
+Ensure that required documentation for applicable expenses is provided.
 The fiscal reviewer will contact schools within one week of submission with questions or concerns regarding packets submitted.
-The District Director of Finance and Operations will be copied on all correspondence.
-Requests will not be processed further until all information is received.
+Requests will not be processed further until all requested information is received.